 It has a little secret.
 If you look at the actress’ dress directly, it is green.
 If you look at it from the side, the dress turns blue.

-When Renoir showed the portrait at the exhibition in 1873, many contemporaries did not understand him: “Her hands are like fish scales!”
+When Renoir showed the portrait at the exhibition in 1873, many contemporaries did not understand it: “Her hands are like fish scales!”

 But there were supporters: “This portrait can be eaten with a spoon!”